dondi314/markovRandomTextGenerator/README.md

 ### markov.py

 This program will generate random text using a Markov chain.
-The program pulls the text from a MySQL database named "nlpTest".
+The program pulls the text from a MySQL database named "nlpText".

 ### markovRandomTextGenerator.hs